 ArchitectColizza Bruni Architecture Inc. / James Colizza & Anthony Bruni

-From the architect.
+Text description provided by the architects.
 Front to back infill is an animated, front to back semi-detached which boasts two small yet spacious light-filled homes.
 The design was a collaboration of two architects, each designing one of the homes, and working together to fuse the two designs seamlessly into one another.
 The approach was to situate the two homes front to back instead of the traditional side to side.
 One home would face the street and engage the public realm, while the other would inhabit the private realm of the rear yard.
 Each unit is designed to take advantage of its exclusive position on the site resulting in two unique homes with their own distinctive character and personality.

 The challenge for this project was to design two small and affordable homes for two separate owners on a narrow 25’ x 80’ lot slotted between existing houses.
 The new front to back semi allowed each owner to maintain separate ownership and split the land cost to make the project affordable.
 The use of economical materials and simple details were essential to developing a contextual design as well as maintaining an economical budget.